LQDJudge/online-judge/README.md

 2. Update styles (using SASS)
  - Change .css/.scss files in `resources` folder
  - ```./make_style.sh && python3 manage.py collectstatic```
- - Sometimes you need to `Ctrl + F5` to see the new user interface in browser.
+ - Sometimes you need to press `Ctrl + F5` to see the new user interface in browser.

 ## Screenshots